0n0w1c/grubefi-rpi4/README.md

 #### Release Notes ####
 Raspberry Pi 4 UEFI Firmware version 1.31

+Bluetooth is no longer disabled, the reboot issue has been resolved by the \
+injection of `8250.nr_uarts=1` as  kernel command line parameter, unless it \
+is defined in cmdline.txt.

 It is a bit slow to boot with an SD card, be patient.

-Due to an issue with the failure to reboot when bluetooth is enabled, it is \
-currently disabled.
-Modify /boot/efi/config.txt.uefi and run update-grubefi \
-to re-enable bluetooth.

 Warning: Do NOT have a shell/terminal or files open in /boot or /boot/efi during \
 the installation or removal processes.